emoryjianghang/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Cleaning up incorrectly labeled data

-- DL algorithms are quite robust to random errors in the training set but less robust to systematic errors.
+- DL algorithms are quite **robust to random errors** in the training set but **less robust to systematic errors**.
 But it's OK to go and fix these labels if you can.
 - If you want to check for mislabeled data in dev/test set, you should also try error analysis with the mislabeled column.
 Ex:

   | Image        | Dog    | Great Cats | blurry  | Mislabeled | Comments |